Sharon plays favorites. Some are best for knitting and weaving while others are good to eat.

 "I'd like that."
 She said.
 "We'll be through our reorganization at the agency by then, maybe, maybe it will be alright."

-She smiled as she got out of the car, the first real smile I'd seen all day.
+She smiled as she got out of the car, the first real smile I'd seen from her all day.
 It was hazy out over the ocean but the sun was trying to break through.
 We walked out along the shore a few hundred yards she said "Stop Here."
 We spread our blanket between some relatively secluded shrubs.
 When I was pouring the wine she looked down into her glass and started speaking softly, almost as if she were telling me a secret.

 "Was he abusive?
 Did he hit you?"